5. Violations and Sanctions 2019 – 2020

 - While each guest is in the Residence, the Resident must remain in the company of the guest at all times until the guest is signed out.

 - The guest must sign-out and collect photo identification with the front desk each time they leave residence property, regardless of the length of time spent off property.

-- Guests are permitted up to a maximum of two (2) consecutive nights and no more than ten (10) nights in any one (1) given month.
+- Residents are permitted to have up to a maximum of two (2) consecutive overnight guests and no more than ten (10) overnight guests in any one (1) given month.